Why Relationships with Your Students Are as Critical as Your Curriculum

 This is summarized perfectly in a video and message shared with me yesterday by one of my former undergraduate students, Dennis, who also graduated from TeacherReady’s online teacher certification program.
 Tis video reminded me of days past (when he was an undergraduate) and my Research Methods students completed field observations on “deviant” behavior.
 Students observed whether people having dinner together were talking to each other, or were they distracted by their cell phones?
 Sadly, a lot like examples in this video, the latter was more commonly true.

-Dennis’s email and sharing of Every Opportunity couldn’t have come at a better time—a reminder that we must always remain vigilant—as teachers and parents and civic leaders attempt to explain to children what’s happening daily to undermine relations and well-being.
-Now more than ever we must focus on recruiting and retaining teachers who bring passion and purpose to the classroom, to connect with young people and all people to provide them every opportunity to engage in meaningful relationships.
+Dennis’s email couldn’t have come at a better time—a reminder that we must always remain vigilant as teachers, as parents, and as leaders.
+Now more than ever we must focus on recruiting and retaining teachers who bring passion and purpose to the classroom and who can connect with their students to provide them every opportunity for success.